hvrt-vcs/hvrt/README.md

     copies, even though this is a useful feature under certain circumstances like the one I experienced.
 And it is no harder to track copies than it is to track renames, so you might as well do both if you're going to do one.
-  - `hg` supposedly supports renamse, but, again, it has other problems that are a turn off to me.
+  - `hg` supposedly supports renames, but, again, it has other problems that are a turn off to me.
 * Support of any file size
     - I have worked at a pinball game company in the past.
 Many of our workflows